camkinney/ColorPickerTS/README.md

 This app was created with Create React App: [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 I will follow up with more specifics on how to build and run.
+I am also intending to publish somwhere.
+In the meantime, there are gifs [here](./resources), although they are choppy (low FPS).

 The control is only actively supported in Google Chrome.